Codawah/Get-Started/README.md

 # Get Started
-A beginner get Started repo to understand the basic philosophy of git and Github.
+A beginner get guide to Started repo to understand the basic philosophy of git and Github.

 ## Simple steps to get Started 🚀